-Does Affiliate Marketing Work?
+Does Affiliate Marketing Really Work?

 Yes, affiliate marketing works.
 It works if you just want to invest 10 hours a week on the side or if you want to dive all the way in for 6 and 7-figure business returns.
 Let’s examine the evidence.

-Affiliate marketing makes up nearly $7bn of advertising spending
+Affiliate marketing spends nearly $7bn on advertising.

 The market is larger, and it’s also more mature.
 Only a few years ago, even major affiliate programs were getting wracked by internal disputes and legal trouble.
 If you’re a marketing affiliate joining now, you have a better chance at stable affiliate income.

 That may lead you to ask: Is working like this stable?
-Is it going to survive all the changes that are happening in marketing?
+Is it going to survive all the changes that are happening in digital marketing?

 At least as far as mobile advertising is concerned, the answer is ‘yes’.

 Affiliate marketing is transitioning to mobile very smoothly

 Research performed by Call Hippo found that 50% of affiliate-referred traffic comes from mobile devices.
 Mobile devices are increasingly used for shopping for products, and shoppers hit multiple affiliate sites before buying.

 This developing area has proven to be fertile ground for affiliate advertising.